25 Tools Every Welder Needs – The Ultimate List

 • Let you grind without getting debris in your eyes.

-When it comes to welding helmets there are two main types of helmets auto dark and non-auto dark helmets.
+When it comes to welding helmets, there are two main types: auto-dark and fixed shade helmets.

 #4 Welding Sleeves

-Welding sleeves are another tool you’ll want to have with you.
-As you can tell a lot of these first few tools are mostly protection tools, but protection is a big part of welding.
+Welding sleeves are another item you’ll want to have with you.
+As you can tell, many of these first few tools are mostly protection tools, but protection is a big part of welding.

-Welding sleeves are designed to protect your arms from getting burnt from the heat and spatter produced from the weld.
+Welding sleeves protect your arms from getting burned by the heat and spatter produced by the weld.

 #5 Welding Beanie